LukeTwomey/LukeTheWebDev/posts/5-methods-to-fetch-data-in-react-with-performance-and-your-users-in-mind.md

 export default App;
 ```

-This implementation is what I believe is currently the best option for fetching data in your application.

 In this component, I am retrieving a list of blog posts to display on the page.

 Let's break it down step by step.